Tarleton (1789 ship): Privateer

 Tarleton and Samuel Gilbody received a letter of marque on 31 May 1793.
 The size of the crew and the number of guns suggests that Tarletton would operate as a privateer.

 On 16 July Tarleton was in company with the privateer Eliza, of Liverpool, Canny, master, at 32°30′N 18°40′W. They had with them a French privateer of eight guns and 70 (or 72) men that they had captured a few days earlier.
 This was Guerrier, of Bayonne.
 Guerrier was 21 days out of Bayonne and had taken nothing.

 On 27 January 1794 Tarleton and Gilbody received a new letter of marque.
 Now she carried slightly fewer guns, and she had a crew of 36 men, half the size of her earlier crew, suggesting that she had stopped privateering.

 Slave ship

-In 1796 her master changed to Thomas Cannell, her primary owner to Daniel Backhouse (secondary remained Tarleton), and she became a slaver, making one voyage from the Bight of Benin and Gulf of Guinea islands to Jamaica.
-She sailed from Liverpool on 2 June 1796, and arrived at Kingston, Jamaica, on 10 July 1797 with 423 slaves.
+In 1796 her master changed to Thomas Cannell, her primary owner to Daniel Backhouse (secondary remained Tarleton), and she became an enslaving ship, making one voyage from the Bight of Benin and Gulf of Guinea islands to Jamaica.
+She sailed from Liverpool on 2 June 1796.

+In 1796, 103 British vessels left British ports on enslaving voyages.
+Ninety-four of these vessels sailed from Liverpool.

+Tarleton arrived at Kingston, Jamaica, on 10 July 1797 with 423 captives.
 She also lost 6 of her 35 crew on the voyage.

 Capture

 The French captured Tarleton in 1797 after she had landed her slaves, but before she was able to return to Liverpool.

+In 1797, 40 British enslaving vessels were lost.
+Thirteen were lost in the Middle Passage, sailing between the African coast and the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 British merchantman

-Tarleton reappears in Lloyd's Register in 1804 with Stoddard, master, Phynn & Co., owner, and trade London–Demerara.
+Tarleton reappeared in Lloyd's Register in 1804, with Stoddard, master, Phynn & Co., owner, and trade London–Demerara.
 She had also undergone a thorough repair.
 There is no evidence that Tarleton was a prize and the timing suggests that she may have been purchased during the Peace of Amiens.